olohmann/o365-status-dashboard/README.md

 ### Deploying the Dashboard Wep App in Azure

 There is a fully functional terraform deployment in the folder [iac](./iac/).
 Use the [tfvars template](./iac/config_sample.tfvars) to customize the deployment.

+You can **limit the access** to the dashboard by configuring the [Azure App Service AAD authentication](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad) (also part of the Terraform deployment sample).
+By doing so, only employees of your enterprise can see the status.